-The big news: Two Congress MLAs did not vote for party in Rajya Sabha polls, and 9 other top stories
+The big news: RS polls counting delayed as Congress wants 2 votes cancelled, and 9 other top stories

-Other headlines: The top court allowed a plea challenging Kashmir’s special status, and a Pune police couple were dismissed for lying about climbing Everest.
+Other headlines: The top court allowed a plea challenging Kashmir’s special status, and a Pune Police couple was dismissed for lying about climbing Everest.

 A look at the headlines right now: